 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition that was published by Pocket Books on April 29, 2008 and has 368 pages.
+paranormal romance that was published by Pocket Books on April 29, 2008 and has 368 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include If You Dare, The Captain of All Pleasures, A Hunger Like No Other, No Rest for the Wicked, Wicked Deeds on a Winter's Night, The Professional

 Fourth in the Immortals After Dark paranormal romance series revolving around a group of Immortal friends (if one is keeping to the method of counting short stories as x.5; if not, it’s fifth!).
 This story is based in New Orleans with the couple focus on Conrad and Néomi.